SchildCode/VBA-Cleaner/README.md

 ## Requirements & Safety

-* Remember that VBA_DeepClean resets global VBProject settings such as password-protection, compilation constants, and references.
+* Remember that VBA_DeepClean resets global VBAProject password-protection and compilation constants.
 You need to manually set these after cleaning.
 VBA_Cleaner does not have this limitation.
 * This repositry is provided without warranty of any kind.
 To be sure, take backups.

 ---